michael6gledhill/Ultimate-Photo-Metadata-Manipulator/README.md

 ```

 ---

----

 ## 🎯 How to Use the App (Quick Guide)
 ## Build a Standalone macOS App Bundle (Intel and Apple Silicon)

-1. **Add Photos**: Drag and drop photos into the left panel, OR click File → Add Photos

 2. **Edit Metadata**: Fill in the fields in the center (Headline, Description, Creator, Subject, Rights)You can package the application into a self‑contained `.app` using **PyInstaller**.
 This lets you distribute it like a normal macOS application.